cwuu/11-767/labs/lab3-quantization/lab3-quantization.md

 ![lab4_448x448](https://user-images.githubusercontent.com/90403016/137214838-1e908f36-b684-4127-88c5-734730ee65aa.png)

 3. Any difficulties you encountered here?
 Why or why not?
+</br><b>Answer:</b>Compare to the original model, the quanitzed ones run much faster.
+However, we observe that the inference speed does not always increase with the number of batch size but peak at batch size=8.
+This result is out of expectation, and is observed on both original and quantized models.
+Originally, we think the reason is because we use a for-loop to run the experiment with different batch size and input image dimension, and the system might fetch the data in advance to save time.
+Hence, we discard the for-loop but let every experiment has its own .py file to be excuted.
+However, it sill give us the same result.
+We believe this might caused by the CPU arhcitecture, which has the aligment conflict when the batchsize = 8, but this requires further investigation.

 5: Discussion
 ----
 1. Analyze the results.
 Do they support your hypotheses?
 Why or why not?
 Did you notice any strange or unexpected behavior?
 What might be the underlying reasons for that behavior?
+</br><b>Answer:</b> For models applied dynamic quantization, we didn't see the inference speed become faster.
+Only UNet, which we manually applied static quantization has clear speed up.
+We believe this is because pytorch only supports linear layer quantization but all of our networks is CNN-based, meaning that most of the layers haven't been quantized.
+This fact can somehow be reflected on the size of the model in the previous section as well.

 5: Extra
 ----